oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Transistor_BJT/BD249A/README.md

 NO IMAGE
-# SZKTRANSISTORBJTBD249A > BD249A
+# SZKTRANSISTORBJTBD249A > Transistor_BJT : BD249A

 - ID: SYMBOL-kicad-kicad-symbols-Transistor_BJT-BD249A
 - Hex ID: SZKTRANSISTORBJTBD249A
-- Name: BD249A
+- Name: Transistor_BJT : BD249A
-- Description: BD249A
+- Description: Transistor_BJT : BD249A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_BJT-BD249A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_BJT-BD249A)
 - Short Link: [http://oom.lt/SZKTRANSISTORBJTBD249A](http://oom.lt/SZKTRANSISTORBJTBD249A)